The SaaS four-letter acronym tends to be awash in three-letter initialisms: LTV, CAC, MRR, ROI—the list goes on and on.

 What is Annual Contract Value (ACV)?

-Annual Contract Value (or ACV) is the value of subscription revenue from each contracted customer, normalized across a year.
+Annual Contract Value (or ACV) is the annual yearly revenue generated from each customer contract.
 Say a customer signs a 5-year deal with you for $50,000—normalizing this to a single year means your ACV is $10,000.

 The base formula for calculating ACV is relatively simple: